shahlab/teaching/2019-Fall-CompGen/Lab-05/Lab-05.md

 Exercise 5.4
 ========================================================
-1. Count the number of 4s in sample of 1000 unbiased dice rolls using `for` loops.
+1. Count the number of 4s in sample of 1000 unbiased die rolls using `for` loops.
 2. Using `for` loops, create a new vector of differences between RPF and mRNA values of genes such that there are only positive values in this vector.
 Save this vector in the data frame.
 3. Repeat question 2, without using `for` loops.